JWT Decoder

 How to Use JWT Decoder

-- Paste your JWT token in the input field
+- Paste your JWT token into the input field

-- View the decoded header, payload, and signature
+- View the decoded header and payload sections

 What is a JWT?